 The health care provider will file a claim for you when you receive a covered service from a covered provider who has a payment agreement with Blue Cross and Blue Shield.
 Or, for covered services you receive outside of Massachusetts, a health care provider will file a claim for you when they have a payment agreement with the local Blue Cross and/or Blue Shield Plan.
 Just tell the health care provider that you are a member and show the health care provider your ID card.
 Also, be sure to give the health care provider any other information that is needed to file your claim.
 You must properly inform your health care provider within 30 days after you receive the covered service.
 If you do not, coverage will not have to be provided.
-Blue Cross and Blue Shield will pay the health care provider directly for covered services when the provider has a payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan.
-(When you are outside the United States, Puerto Rico, and the U.S. Virgin Islands and the Blue Cross Blue Shield Global Core Service Center has arranged your inpatient admission, the hospital should file the claim for you.
+Blue Cross and Blue Shield will pay the health care provider directly for covered services when the provider has a payment agreement with Blue Cross and Blue Shield or with the local Blue Cross Blue Shield Global Core Service Center has arranged your inpatient admission, the hospital should file the claim for you.
 In this case, the hospital will usually bill you only for your deductible and/or your copayment and/or your coinsurance, whichever applies.
 But, if you paid the hospital's actual charge in full at the time of the service, you must submit a claim as described in the section below.)